Sexual selection in fungi: Pheromone signaling and the presence of male choice

 In addition to pheromone signaling being used as a method in finding a mate, it also appears to be utilized as a method to assess mate quality.
-Pheromones are costly to produce due to post-translational modification and therefore may be subject to the handicap principle in which an organisms cannot fake its fitness by producing pheromones.
+Pheromones are costly to produce due to post-translational modification and therefore may be subject to the handicap principle in which an organism cannot fake its fitness by producing pheromones.
 In the isogamous budding yeast, Saccharomyces cerevisiae, pheromones are used to distinguish between different mating types and show a preference for higher concentrations of pheromones along with a rejection of lower concentrations.
 However, all of the pheromone studies within fungi have been performed in a laboratory.
 More research is necessary on the effects of natural gamete density, motility, and pheromone production in nature.

 Possible polyandry and female choice

 Post-copulatory mechanisms may also be present within fungi through polyandry in which zygote-level sexual selection might occur.
 Within multicellular ascomycete fungi, a haploid mycelium produces a fruiting body which in turn produces many offspring that are also haploid.
 Each fruiting body has the potential to be fertilized by more than one male gamete.
 Laboratory experiments have shown that multiple matings are possible and the female has the ability to selectively abort fruiting bodies that have been inappropriately fertilized by a closely related yet incompatible species.